top of page

 Galatians 6:16–18 — Final Blessing

-Despite Paul giving a stern rebuke to those who had fallen under the spell of the Judaizing teachers, he finishes the epistle by pronouncing peace and mercy on all who walk according to this rule—the true Israel of God which is the Jew, and Gentile together in Christ.
-The bible is clear that this does not mean the church has replaced Israel!
+Despite giving a stern rebuke to those who had fallen under the spell of the Judaizing teachers, Paul finishes the epistle by pronouncing peace and mercy on all who walk according to this rule.
+This includes the true Israel of God, which comprises both Jew and Gentile together in Christ.
+The Bible is clear that this does not mean the church has replaced Israel!

 Key Learning Points